Tochukz/Amazon-Web-Services/EventBridge/readme.md

 # Assign the SNS topic as an event target
 $ aws events put-targets --rule EC2InstanceStateChange --targets "Id"="2","Arn"="arn:aws:sns:eu-west-2:966727776968:MonitoringTopic"
 # Attach IAM policy to the topic to allow EventBridge to send notification to the topic
+# @todo: configure permission to allow event bridge to send events to the SNS topic
 ```

 __CloudWatch LogGroup target__